fivenet-app/plugins/fivem/fivenet/README.md

 ## Requirements

 * FiveM Server version `10488` and higher.
-    * Webpack and Yarn Builder Plugins
+    * With the Yarn Builder installed or you must manually build the code.
 * ESX Framework (most ESX usages in the code can easily be replaced with your framework of choice or your own implementation)
 * Running FiveNet instance (server, worker)
     * Depending on if FiveNet uses the gameserver's database, might need FiveNet's DBSync credentials.